Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Widely supported: SMS is supported on virtually every mobile device, so your message gets through whether your customer is using a smartphone, a flip phone or something in between.

 • Cost-effective: Sending a text is far cheaper than running a call center or mailing coupons, yet the digital marketing ROI can be impressive.
-According to UpCity, more than half of marketers report earning $21 to $40 in revenue for every $1 spent on SMS campaigns.
+According to Decision Telecom’s 2025 data, SMS marketing campaigns average a 27.7 percent click-through rate, an opt-out rate of 3.09 percent, and a return of $16.70 for every $1 spent.

 All of this makes SMS a versatile, affordable and high-ROI tool that businesses can use to connect with customers quickly and meaningfully.